aisaiah-ai/the_word_today_cron/daily_readings_seeder/README.md

 - **Monthly** on the 15th of each month at 2 AM Eastern Time (7 AM UTC)
 - Seeds readings for days 1-30 of the next month
 - Example: If run on November 15th, it seeds December 1-30
+- Cleans up readings older than 2 months (keeps last 2 months only)
+- Example: If run in November, deletes all readings before September 1

 ## 📊 Data Model